TRADED

-Traded His Wife & Children to His Brother for a Watch
+Reynolds Disposed of His Wife to His Brother Walter For a $15 Watch--

 This lurid bigamy case caught my eye while I was browsing online newspapers.
 Imagine trading your wife and children to your older brother.
 For a watch.
 For anything!